realworldocaml/book/book/testing/README.md

   done
 ```

-And, as you might expect, the test passes.
+As you might expect, the test passes.

 ```sh dir=examples/manual_property_test
   $ dune runtest
 ```

-One thing that was implicit in the implementation above is the
+One choice we had to make in our implementation is which probability
-probability distribution that was used for selecting examples.
+distribution to use for selecting examples.
+This may seem like an
-Whenever you pick things at random, you're always making a choice as
-to the probability with which each possible example is selected.
-But
+unimportant question, but when it comes to testing, not all
-not all probability distributions are equally good for testing.
-In
+probability distributions are equally good.

-fact, the choice we made above, which was to pick integers uniformly
+In fact, the choice we made, which was to pick integers uniformly and
-and at random, is problematic, since it picks interesting special
+at random from the full set of integers, is problematic, since it
-cases, like zero and one, with the same probability as everything
+picks interesting special cases, like zero and one, with the same
-else.
-Given the number of integers, the chance of testing any of
+probability as everything else.
+Given the number of integers, the
-those special cases is rather low.x
+chance of testing any of those special cases is rather low.
+This
+accords poorly with the intuition that one should make sure to test
+out corner cases.

 That's where Quickcheck comes in.
 Quickcheck is a library to help
 automate the construction of testing distributions.
 Let's try